Collective

 interactions with others?”

-And, "how well do I show
+And, "how well do I demonstrate that

 I am interested in understanding the perspectives of others?"